elinorbgr/dlib/README.md

 ```

-If the freature `dlopen` is absent, it will expand to a `struct` named by the first argument of the macro,
+If the feature `dlopen` is present, it will expand to a `struct` named by the first argument of the macro,
 with one field for each of the symbols defined, and a method `open`, which tries to load the library
 from the name or path given as argument